Codecademy/docs/content/javascript/concepts/events/events.md

 ---
-Title: 'Events'
+Title: "Events"
-Description: 'Events are things that happen in HTML objects that can trigger scripting code.
+Description: "Events are things that happen in HTML objects that can trigger scripting code.
 JavaScript can be executed by events in HTML via two methods: - The JavaScript code can appear within the appropriate HTML attribute in the HTML object. - Or a separate script can define an event handler on the object that executes when the event is fired.
-You can assign JavaScript code to an event attribute in an HTML object. html  Click Me!'
+You can assign JavaScript code to an event attribute in an HTML object. html  Click Me!"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Events'
+  - "Events"
-  - 'Functions'
+  - "Functions"
-  - 'HTML'
+  - "HTML"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 Events are things that happen in HTML objects that can trigger scripting code.
 JavaScript can be executed by events in HTML via two methods: